Instruction & Curriculum

 • Once the Pre-K team receives your application, one of the team members will contact you via email to meet via Zoom to verify your family’s income and the child’s birth certificate.

-• If you qualify for the CMCSS VPK program, you will receive an email from the Pre-K Coordinator at the beginning of July if you have been accepted.
-If you qualify but are on the waiting list, your email in July will state that you are on the waiting list.
+• If you qualify for the CMCSS VPK program, you will receive an email from the Pre-K Coordinator if you have been accepted.
+If you qualify but are on the waiting list, your email will state that you are on the waiting list.
 If we have a spot become available, we will contact you throughout the year.

 • Our VPK program is a grant-funded program.
-You do have to meet the income requirements that the state has set forth to qualify for a spot.
+You must meet the income requirements that the state has set forth to qualify for a spot.

 • A month’s worth of pay stubs (TN requires gross income; therefore pay-stub must show gross income)